-If, in accordance with your Investment Policy Statement, we invest some or all of the assets in your account in investment funds, you will also bear a portion of the operating fees and other expenses charged to those funds, including an investment management fee.
+If, in accordance with your Investment Policy Statement, we invest some or all of the assets in your account in investment funds, you will also bear a portion of the operating fees and other expenses charged to those investment funds, including a management fee.

-If Mawer recommends investment into funds advised by us, we ensure that the management fees you pay to us in relation to your account are reflective of the fees already paid by the funds.
-All funds advised by Mawer contain a full outline of all fees and expenses charged in the relevant offering documents.
+If Mawer recommends investment into investment funds advised by us, we ensure that the management fees you pay to us in relation to your account are reflective of the fees already paid by the funds.
+All investment funds advised by Mawer contain a full outline of all fees and expenses charged in the relevant offering documents.
 Certain investments may not be available to non-Canadian clients.